QualyaIO/obtuse.DSP/README.md

 - also folding for wavetable?
 - sampler: option for repeating samples, beyond looping
 - sampler, drummer: option to kill on note off?
+- clock: a version which handle time signature and different division for swing

 Vult